A Look Back at 2020’s Peak Shopping Performance

 - Post-Christmas retail sales on Boxing Day (12/26) increased 14% YOY.
 The clothing & apparel category benefited from a post-Christmas sales bump with sales increasing 22% between 12/26 – 12/28.

-- Shoppers will accept (and possibly expect) strong seasonal promotions before Black Friday thereby extending the holiday gift purchasing window.
-Prime Day in October turned out to be a good thing for Amazon (and shoppers) this year and showed that there is an appetite for strong Fall retail events.
+- Shoppers will accept (and possibly expect) strong seasonal promotions before Black Friday thereby extending the peak shopping purchasing window.
+Prime Day in October turned out to be a good thing for Amazon (and shoppers) this year and showed that there is an appetite for strong autumn retail events.

 - In a period of stress, consumers turned to online channels to meet their needs and will now have a deeper dependence on online brands to support more parts of their lives.